meirizarrygelpi/rational/README.md

 ### rational.Hamilton

 The `rational.Hamilton` type represents a rational Hamilton quaternion.
-It corresponds to a complex Cayley-Dickson construct with `rational.Complex` values.
+It corresponds to an elliptic Cayley-Dickson construct with `rational.Complex` values.
 The imaginary unit elements are denoted `i`, `j`, and `k`.
 The multiplication rules are:
 ```go
 	Mul(i, i) = Mul(j, j) = Mul(k, k) = -1
 	Mul(i, j) = -Mul(j, i) = k